 There are 3 entrances: Porta Marina is the main entrance, where you can pick up your audio guide, Piazza Esedra and Piazza Anfiteatro, the one we took and recommend.

-We give you our itinerary and our must-sees so you don’t miss anything once you’re there.
+Here’s our itinerary and must-sees, so you don’t miss a thing when you get there.

 We start from the door located at the Anfiteatro.
 If you are arriving from Porta Marina, to pick up your audio guide for example, you just need to do our itinerary in the opposite direction!